Deleting CIs from a dataset by using the Delete activity

 - Unidentified - Only unidentified instances are deleted.

-- From the Qualification Set list, select a qualification set to define which classes and instances to compare.
+(Optional) In Qualification, add a qualification set to select which classes and instances to delete.